 - Extra virgin olive oil — Avocado oil will also work great!

-- Produce — White onion and canned diced tomatoes.
+- Produce — White onion and canned diced tomatoes or chopped cherry tomatoes.

-- Optional — For a bit of extra flavor and color you can add some chopped parsley and sliced green olives if desired.
+- Optional — For a bit of extra flavor and color, you can add some chopped parsley and sliced green olives if desired.
+Also, lemon slices are good here, too or even a little bit of fresh lemon juice or lemon zest.

 Heat olive oil: